Updating your Connect platform for the Strong Customer Authentication regulation in Europe consists of the following steps:

 Step 1: Determine if your platform is impacted by SCA

 Strong Customer Authentication applies to businesses based in the European Economic AreaThe European Economic Area is a regional single market with free movement of labor, goods, and capital.
 It encompasses the European Union member states and three additional states that are part of the European Free Trade Association.
-(EEA) who accept online payments from customers located in the EEA.
-Many card payments will require additional authentication through 3D Secure3D Secure provides an additional layer of authentication for credit card transactions that protects merchants from liability for fraudulent card payments.
+(EEA) that accept online payments from customers located in the EEA.
+Many card payments require additional authentication through 3D Secure3D Secure provides an additional layer of authentication for credit card transactions that protects merchants from liability for fraudulent card payments.
 During a transaction that incorporates the 3D Secure authorization process, the customer is prompted to supply a separate password or code to validate their purchase..
-Transactions that don’t follow the new authentication guidelines may be declined by a customer’s bank, starting on September 14, 2019.
+As of September 14, 2019, transactions that don’t follow the new authentication guidelines may be declined by a customer’s bank.

 When creating a charge on behalf of a connected account, the settlement country of the charge determines whether the charge is impacted by SCA.
 If your platform creates one of the following type of charges, you are in scope for SCA: